 I teach, I read, I dance.
 I bicycle (a lot) and like to explore Seattle.
 I go to museums, movies, and shows, often alone.
 I love cooking excellent food for dinner parties or just for myself.
 I try to frequent the symphony and Town Hall, which sounds awfully pretentious.
 I listen to NPR a lot.
 I'm totally into board games and the occasional card game.
 I very much enjoy outdoorsy things (kayaking, hiking, etc), but do not pursue them as a lifestyle; a few times a year is wholly adequate for my personal needs, though I am unopposed to more frequent excursions.
 I have VERY recently started to do some (indoor) bouldering, and am not yet sold on whether I want to allow it to take over as much of my life as seems common for people who do such things.

 I sold my Jeep and motorcycle and now bicycle full time.
-I can't even TELL you how much I love not owning a car.
-I once smoked and drank, but don't now.
+I can't even TELL you how much I love not owning a car. ( edit - not having a car is much more enjoyable on the west coast than it is in central Illinois ) I once smoked and drank, but don't now.
 I don't care whether other people do or not.
 I like to take pictures, and sometimes I think I'm good at it.
 I like coffee, but I probably like tea more.
 I love having dinner parties, ideally of the potluck variety.
 I have a number of house plants, and they are important to me.

 At 32, I don't make too much money and am noticeably starting to lose some hair.
 Alternatively, I'm educated, I've got beliefs, I've cooked professionally, and I own a massage table.
 Got to pick your battles I suppose.